RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 You should get a `--> Success message` at the end.

- * Mext, start and watch the build, which will take about 3-4 minutes to complete:
+ * Next, start and watch the build, which will take about 3-4 minutes to complete:

 `oc start-build payment --from-file target/*-runner --follow`